Oxford Hawks Hockey Club: History

 In the late fifties, the City Sports Club was formed, comprising rugby, hockey and tennis sections with its own purpose-built facility.
 However, it soon became apparent that if the club were to compete and hold its own, separate facilities were needed.
 This was brought about by one man - Geoff Wilsdon.
 Geoff had the drive and the right connections, with minimal financial support to bring about Hawks own club facilities in the grounds of the Cherwell.

 The club was financed by a debenture scheme of which only one has been redeemed to this day.
 The land was leased from the Brewery, an old service hut was brought to the site and erected on a brick platform, with a concrete block toilet building and a block kitchen facility added to the side of the hut.
 Once after a very strong wind and storm, the whole building moved, which caused a panic, but Geoff once again came to the rescue and had it shored up with bulk timbers.
 At times, to ease financial strain, the club opened on a Sunday lunchtime and it was packed out, most support coming from North Oxford Tennis and Bowls section.

 Towards the end of its life the building was rather contemptuously referred to as “that old hut” but at the time it was built, was a very big undertaking for a small club.
 Many happy hours were passed in the old clubhouse and it remained the club headquarters until Oxford Hawks Hockey Club moved to Banbury Road North.

 With the benefit of hindsight the move to BRN was a major and upward turning point for Hawks.
-Moving into its own Clubhouse adjacent to its own 3 grass pitches was in itself a massive step forward.
+Moving into its own Clubhouse adjacent to its own 3 grass pitches was in itself a step forward.
 It also enabled Hawks - Men only at the time - to eventually form an integrated Ladies section (see later).
 Further, as the BRN ground was too small for a full sized cricket table, Hawks were in due course able to build their own synthetic turf pitch (the first in Oxfordshire) and have just completed a second.
 How did the move to BRN come about?